-A0.
-Respondent Information (Not for Publication) Name: Dr. Kwadwo Owusu-Aduemiri Title: Director Office: Institutional Research Mailing Address, City/State/Zip/Country: Tallahassee/FL/32307-3200/United States Phone: (850) 4125156 Fax: (850) 4125187 E-mail Address: oir@famu.edu

-Are your responses to the CDS posted for reference on your institution's Web site?
-Yes No If yes, please provide the URL of the corresponding Web page: www.famu.edu/oir
+AU.
+Name: Nathan Francis Title: Coordinator of Statistical Research Office: Office of Institutional Research Mailing Address, City/State/Zip/Country: 416 Foote-Hilyer Admin.
+Center, Tallahassee, FL 32307-3200 Phone: 850-412-5156 Fax: 850-412-5187 E-mail Address: oir@famu.edu Are your responses to the CDS posted for reference on your institution's Web site?
+Yes No If yes, please provide the URL of the corresponding Web page: A0A.

-A0A.
 We invite you to indicate if there are items on the CDS for which you cannot use the requested analytic convention, cannot provide data for the cohort requested, whose methodology is unclear, or about which you have questions or comments in general.
 This information will not be published but will help the publishers further refine CDS items.
 A1.
-Address Information Name of College or University: Florida Agricultural and Mechanical University Mailing Address, City/State/Zip/Country: Lee Hall, Suite 400, Florida A & M University, Tallahassee/FL/32307-

-3200/United States

-Street Address (if different), City/State/Zip/Country: Main Phone Number: (850) 599-3000

-WWW Home Page Address: www.famu.edu

-Admissions Phone Number: (850) 599-3796

-Admissions Toll-free Number: (866) 6421198

-Admissions Office Mailing Address, City/State/Zip/Country: G-9 Foote-Hilyer Administration Center,1700 Lee Hall Drive, Florida A & M University, Tallahassee/FL/32307-3200/United States

-Admissions Fax Number: (850) 599-3069

-Admissions E-mail Address: ugrdadmissions@famu.edu

-If there is a separate URL for your school's online application, please specify:

-www.famu.edu/admissions If you have a mailing address other than the above to which applications should be sent, please provide:

-if you have a maning address other than the above to which applications should be sent, please provide.

-A2.
-Source of institutional control (check one only)

-Public Public

-Private (nonprofit)

-☐ Proprietary

-A3.
+Address Information Name of College or University: Florida A&M University Mailing Address, City/State/Zip/Country: Lee Hall, Suite 400, Tallahassee, FL 32307-3200 Street Address (if different), City/State/Zip/Country Main Phone Number: 850-599-3000 WWW Home Page Address: www.famu.edu Admissions Phone Number: 850-599-3796 Admissions Toll-free Number: 866-642-1198 Admissions Office Mailing Address, City/State/Zip/Country: G-9 Foote-Hilyer Admin Center, Tallahassee, FL 32307-3200 Admissions Fax Number: 850-599-3069 Admissions E-mail Address:ugrdadmissions@famu.edu If there is a separate URL for your school's online application, please specify: If you have a mailing address other than the above to which applications should be sent, please provide: A2.
+Source of institutional control (check one only) □ Public □ Private (nonprofit) □ Proprietary A3.
 Classify your undergraduate institution:

-☐ Coeducational college

-Men's college

-☐ Women's college

 A4.
-Academic year calendar
+Academic year calendar Semester

-Semester ☐ 4-1-4

-☐ Quarter ☐ Continuous

-☐ Trimester ☐ Differs by program (describe):

-☐ Other (describe):

 A5.
-Degrees offered by your in nstitution
+Degrees offered by your institution --- --

-☐ Certificate ☐ Postbachelor's certificate
+☐ Certificate Postbachelor's certificate

-☐ Diploma Master's
+Diploma Master's

 Post-master's certificate

-☐ Transfer □ Doctoral degree
+Transfer Doctoral degree

 research/scholarship

 ☐ Terminal Doctoral degree -

 professional practice

 ⊠ Bachelor's Doctoral degree other